 - Select-And-Transfer: When loading the CDB into the CDB registers prior to issuing the command, the host also loads the expected command length into the OWN ID register.
 The WD33C93A uses this value to make sure the correct number of bytes are then transferred in the command phase. - Wait-For-Select-And-Receive: When receiving the CDB from the Initiator, the WD33C93A will check the first CDB byte as soon as it is received.
 If the group is undefined, an interrupt will occur so that the host processor can examine the first command byte in the CDB 1ST register, and then load the Total command length into the Own ID register.
-The SCSI status register is set to 87 Hex, and the Command Phase register is set to 31 Hex, when this interrupt occurs.
+The SCSI status register is set to 31 Hex, when this interrupt occurs.